 An attorney appointed by a court for the purpose of protecting a child’s best interest, without being bound by the child’s directives or objectives, and makes an independent assessment of what is in the child’s best interest and advocates for that before the court.

 An attorney appointed by a court to provide an independent attorney for a child, and who owes the child the same duties of undivided loyalty, confidentiality, and competent representation as are due an adult client.
 A Child’s Advocate Attorney should be appointed when the child is need of a voice in court, such as in relocation cases, when there are allegations of child abuse, or where the child is sufficiently mature and sees his or her interest as distinct from the interests of the child’s parents.

 An attorney appointed by a court in a case involving child custody or child access to decide whether to assert or waive, on behalf of a minor child, any privilege that the child if an adult would be entitled to assert or waive.

 The appointment of a Child’s attorney is made by the court by way of an order, either by both parties submitting a joint request for an appointment, or by one party filing a motion for appointment of the Child’s attorney.

 Contact Cynthia Batchelder, a family law attorney today at 410-357-1422.
-I serves the greater Baltimore area, including Baltimore City, Towson, Bel and the surrounding areas across Baltimore County and Anne Arundel County.
+I serve the greater Baltimore area including Towson, Baltimore City, Harford County and the surrounding areas across Baltimore County, Maryland.